Dubai Sustainable City

 There are 11 bio-dome greenhouses running the length of the spinal park which runs through The Sustainable City.
 Known as The Farm, these greenhouses have a total capacity of over 3,000 square metres and the plan is to diversify and grow as many fruits and vegetables as possible in these domes and on the green spine.

-The park will also contain roughly one hectare of outdoor permaculture gardens, offering opportunities for interested residents to become involved in community farming groups.
+The park also contains roughly one hectare of outdoor permaculture gardens, offering opportunities for interested residents to become involved in community farming groups.

 The spine is irrigated with recycled greywater that has been collected from the villas and treated in an underground treatment facility.
 The resultant clean water is then circulated through a series of lakes and streams that flow along the length of the The Farm through irrigation channels known locally as ‘falaj’.